Mechanical Engineering Courses

 Program Educational Objectives:

-- Provide graduates with high-quality preparation for the practice of mechanical engineering at the professional level.
+- Our graduates are prepared for the practice of mechanical engineering and related disciplines at the professional level; and

 The Program Educational Objectives result in the following student outcomes:

 1) Identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 2) Apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare as well as global, cultural, social, environmental, and economic factors.